Effective planning doesn’t just involve money…

 8. Burial wishes.
 Do you want to be cremated or have a visitation?
 What will your obituary say?
 Will you plan it out or leave it to your kids to decide (or fight about) during a time of grief and high stress?
 Creating a funeral plan or burial plan can be a real gift to your family and make the time of remembering you more meaningful.
 Solution: In Illinois, you can specify your wishes in your Disposition of Remains document, which provides binding burial instructions.

 9. Living arrangements.
 If you’re near the end of your life, sick and unable to care for yourself, all the money in the world won’t matter if your living arrangements are not what you want for yourself.
 How important is it that you remain living on your own?
 Are there certain facilities you absolutely do not want to be placed in?
 Solution: As part of your disability instructions in your living trust, you can be very specific about how you want to be cared for and where you want to live.

 10. End of life issues.
 Do you want to be kept alive with a feeding tube?
 Ventilator?
 Will your family know what your wishes are?
 If you are 85 years old with terminal cancer, would you want heart surgery just to prolong your life a few weeks or months?
 Solution: Your living will and healthcare power of attorney give the legal authority and instructions on those issues.
 But it is also very important to discuss these difficult issues with your family so they understand your preferences.

 We are always happy to talk with you about any questions or concerns you might have.
 Just give us a call at 217-726-9200.
-And if you want to learn more about the process of planning, feel free to check out our next Intro to Edwards Group workshop.
-This 1-hour workshop is a great way to learn about our unique process, why it’s so effective and how our pricing works, etc.
+And if you want to learn more about the process of planning, feel free to check out a free workshop.
+Our workshops are a great way to learn about our unique process.